Dasharo/twpm-docs/docs/development/verilog_modules.md

 - `A`: address, counted in 32-bit words.
 - `WD`, `RD`: input and output data, respectively.
-- `Clk`: input clock, arbitrated by top level between LPC and system clocks.
+- `Clk`: input clock, arbitrated by top level between LPC/SPI and system clocks.
 - `WEN`: write enable for each byte of `WD`.